stefonarch/LXQt-Wayland-files/README.md

 #### Contro

 Needs many window rules, some windows (like "save, discard, close" when closing unsaved texts) need manual resizing (mod + right mouse button + drag) to see all. lxqt-runner cannot resize it's window.
+Tray menus open below windows, windows on the right open submenu on the left and will lose focus.

 ### Sway (tiling)